bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/implementations/relying-party/overview.md

 Bitwarden currently has two implementations for authenticating users using passkeys:

 - Older 2FA "WebAuthn" implementation
-- Newer "Login with Passkeys" implementation
+- Newer "Log in with Passkeys" implementation

 Both implementations use the same FIDO2 technologies, but are completely separate and share almost no code.
-From a user perspective "Login with Passkeys" is a first-factor authentication method, while the older "WebAuthn" implementation is a second-factor.
-"Login with Passkeys" takes advantage of FIDO2 User Verification and therefore completely replaces the other existing 2FA methods.
+From a user perspective "Log in with Passkeys" is a first-factor authentication method, while the older "WebAuthn" implementation is a second-factor.
+"Log in with Passkeys" takes advantage of FIDO2 User Verification and therefore completely replaces the other existing 2FA methods.

-The 2FA implementation will eventually be consolidated with the newer "Login with Passkey" implementation.
+The 2FA implementation will eventually be consolidated with the newer "Log in with Passkey" implementation.

 ## Storage modality

 - The 2FA "WebAuthn" implementation supports both client-side and server-side storage mode.
-- The "Login with Passkeys" implementation only supports the client-side storage mode.
+- The "Log in with Passkeys" implementation only supports the client-side storage mode.

 ## Discoverability

 - The 2FA "WebAuthn" implementation does not support discoverability, as it is a second-factor authentication method and supports the server-side storage mode.
-- The "Login with Passkeys" implementation requires discoverable credentials.
+- The "Log in with Passkeys" implementation requires discoverable credentials.